 The BBCH Pediatric Intensive Care Unit (PICU) is a new (opened in 2016) 8 bed unit and is down the hall from the BBCH inpatient unit.
 Residents rotate through the PICU in their second year of training, and cover the PICU at night during their senior IPU night team rotations.

-In another wing of the hospital is the Women and Infants East Tower, which is a four level building housing our state of the art Neonatal Intensive Care Unit (NICU), Step Down Neonatal Unit, Transitional Care Nursery, Labor and Delivery, Post-Partum, Ante-Partum, and Newborn Nursery.
-An emergency department expansion at the lower level of the East Tower includes a 10 bed dedicated Pediatric ED.
+In another wing of the hospital is the Women and Infants Coulombe Family Tower, which is a four level building housing our state of the art Neonatal Intensive Care Unit (NICU), Step Down Neonatal Unit, Transitional Care Nursery, Labor and Delivery, Post-Partum, Ante-Partum, and Newborn Nursery.
+An emergency department expansion at the lower level of the Coulombe Family Tower includes a 10 bed dedicated Pediatric ED.

 The “Curriculum” section of our website discusses each rotation in much more detail, and the BBCH web site will give you a better feel for our overall hospital.